 British citizens are the main group who possess the right of abode, but some Commonwealth citizens also possess it.
 Further, some British citizens can have this right to live in their own country taken away from them (see below).

 For completeness, qualified EU citizens and their family members also currently possess an exemption from immigration control by virtue of section 7 of the Immigration Act 1988, but that will be removed after Brexit.

 Who does and does not have the rights to vote and to stand in general elections for Parliament is determined by the Representation of the People Act 1983.
 Sections 1(1) and 4 confer these rights on Commonwealth citizens if they are resident, have leave to enter or remain in the UK or do not require such leave, as well as resident Irish citizens.

-Other lawful settled residents such as holders of indefinite leave to remain and EU citizens have the right to vote in local elections only.
+Other lawful settled residents such as holders of indefinite leave to remain and settled status do not have the right to vote in general elections, although EU citizens do have the right to vote in local elections.

 The electorate for referendums is based on the electorate for general elections, meaning that EU citizens had no say in the decision whether to remain in or leave the EU in 2016, nor would they have a say in the now unlikely possibility of a new referendum.
 That is, unless they naturalise as British citizens, which some tens of thousands subsequently have.

 The current situation — offering the right to vote to some residents who are not citizens but not others — makes no sense and is discriminatory.
 There is a rational case for limiting voting rights to citizens only or to expanding it to all permanent residents, but it is hard to see any justification for maintaining the status quo.